 Local recording software

 Lichen recorders who wish to analyse their own data, or to produce site lists or distribution maps for the local area, should consider setting up their own database.
 There are several packages available and they are not expensive, but in choosing a package you should check that it is compatible with your PC and with the data that can be supplied from the BLS database.

 For mapping only, there are a number of options:

 - DMAP - mapping software designed specifically for producing Distribution Maps and Coincidence Maps

 - a GIS (Geographical Information System).
 The most widely-used professional packages are MapInfo and ArcGIS Desktop but these are expensive.
-Quantum GIS is open-source and free.
+QGIS is open-source and free.

 - Google Earth and Google Maps.
 You can add points individually to these applications or use the Spreadsheet Mapper tool for bulk imports

 - Google Fusion Tables - this is an experimental service offered by Google which allows you to switch between a tabular view of your data (like a spreadsheet) and a map view.
 Filters can be applied to view subsets of the data.

 For recording a more sophisticated system is needed, one that can export data directly to RECORDER 6 and that includes an up to date copy of the British Lichen Society taxon dictionary.
 RECORDER 6 itself can be used in this way and gives full compatibility with the central database, including an automatic export of new and amended records.
 The software and technical support are available from the RECORDER resellers (see the Recorder website).
 Version 6.18 or above should be used, and we can help users to get started by providing customised templates and reports.

 Users of MAPMATE and other recording packages should contact us on email@example.com for further information.